Are you travelling from Malaga to Granada in Spain by train?

 I used this train connection a few times and it’s a super easy and convenient way to commute to Granada.
 Here are the essential details you need to plan your journey!

-There are direct trains running to Granada from Malaga Maria Zambrano, but not all the trains you will see are direct.
+There are direct Renfe trains running to Granada from Malaga Maria Zambrano, but not all the trains you will see are direct.
 Out of 8 connections per day, only 3 to 4 will be direct trains with no change required.
+These are not the super high-speed trains you would normally see on connections for example from Malaga to Madrid, just standard commuter trains.

 The changing station for the connecting trains is Antequera Station, just outside of Malaga.